Treatment

 CONTACT US TODAY

 Individuals with substance addictions will usually receive drug detox treatment.
-Individuals attend detox when they’re at risk of experiencing the effects of withdrawal from their substances of choice.
-The presence of withdrawal happens when a person has become physically dependent on a substance.
+They attend detox when they’re at risk of experiencing the effects of withdrawal from their substances of choice.
+Withdrawal happens when a person has become physically dependent on a substance.

 Each substance has a characteristic pattern of drug or alcohol withdrawal symptoms.
 These drug or alcohol withdrawal symptoms are caused by chemical effects within the body and mind that come about when consumption of a substance is reduced or stopped altogether.